Healthy Homes Assessment Haywards

 Fines for Failing to Comply

-Beginning on July 1st, 2021, once a new, renewed or varied contract is signed on a Haywards rental property, all Healthy Homes compliance tasks must be taken care of by the end of 90 days.
+As of 1st July 2021, when a new, renewed or varied tenancy is signed on a Haywards rental property, all Healthy Homes compliance work must be finished within 90 days.

 Check out the complete details of how to apply the Residential Tenancies Act landlords responsibilities.